system76/system76-ee/Power_Testing_Instructions.md

 #### i.
 Sub-300VA Power Demand
 Confirm the following:
 1. Power line conditioner is connected to 120Vac wall outlet.
 1. AC power source is connected to power line conditioner.
-Settings should be set to 115V at 60Hz, and Communication set to USB.
+Settings should be set to 115V at 60Hz, and _Communication_ set to _USB_.
 1. DUT is connected to AC power source.
-1. If DUT has an ethernet connection, connect it to a network switch/router and is confirm it is the only device connected.
+1. If DUT has an ethernet connection, connect it to a network switch/router and confirm it is the only device connected.
 1. Assessor's computer should be connected to the AC power source's USB connection.
 1. Desktop monitor is connected to either the power line conditioner or a separate power source (i.e. wall outlet).
 1. Wired mouse and keyboard are connected to DUT USB.